josudoncel/MeanFieldGameAnalysisSIRModelVaccinations/README.md

 the numerical experiments of the paper A Mean Field Game Analysis for SIR Models with Vaccinations.

-## Experiment 1: Dynamic of the population under social optimum and mean-field equilibrium
+## Experiment 1: Dynamics of the population under social optimum and mean-field equilibrium

 In this experiment, we fix the parameters and we observe evolution of the dynamics of the system for the social optimum and the mean-field equilibrium.